MikolajBlaszczyk/RealTimeChat/README.txt

-In New Solution:
-- create unit tests
-- Create React UI
-WebAssembley UI:
+API:
-- Improve some Frontend logic
+- Create "friends" logic
-- Prepare design rtc (object connected with communicator)
-Docker:
-- find way to run db that ASP.NET Identity is using (Dockerfile in Api solution was created, do it there!)
+- Fix logout method
+- Prepare solution for a session problem
+- Implement Logger in key methods
+UI
+- Connect UI with new functionalities